pkra/peterkrautzberger.org/future-mathml2.md

 Back then, native browser support seemed to be on the tipping point.
 Dave Barton had done amazing work on improving Alex Milowski's WebKit code, the deactivation in Chrome seemed to be a hiccup due to one single bug (that already had a fix).
 It seemed, with a little luck, Gecko and WebKit would have made it to the 80/20 point within a year, hopefully in turn get the Blink/Chrome team to re-enable MathML; then we'd watch as Trident (now Edge) would hurry to integrate the math support from Line Services.

 Two years later, Gecko/Firefox has moved sideways, WebKit/Safari has barely moved, Trident/IE/Edge remains a mystery, and Blink/Chrome is "the villain" (for dropping the WebKit MathML code).

-MathML is still the only viable markup language for mathematics (recently reaffirmed by its ISO standardization), and yet, native browser support seems just as far away as ever.
+Yet, MathML is still the only viable markup language for mathematics (recently reaffirmed by its ISO standardization), and yet, native browser support seems just as far away as ever.

 Why?